ddobrin/native-spring-on-k8s-with-graalvm-workshop/graalvm/reflection/README.md

-# Reflection
+# Dynamic Class Loading and Reflection

-This category includes:
+## Dynamic Classloading
+Any class to be accessed by name at image run time must be enumerated at image build time.

+How does it work:
+* A call to Class.forName("myClass”) must have myClass in a configuration file.
+* If the configuration file is used, but does not include a class that is requested for dynamic class loading, a `ClassNotFoundException` will be thrown, as if the class was not found on the classpath or was not accessible.

+## Reflection
+Individual classes, methods, and fields that should be accessible via reflection need to be known ahead-of-time.

+How does it work:
+* Native Image tries to resolve these elements through a static analysis that detects calls to the Reflection API.
+* Where the analysis fails, the program elements reflectively accessed at runtime must be specified during native image generation.

+The following aspects are included in this category:
 * listing methods and fields of a class
-* nvoking methods and accessing fields reflectively
+* invoking methods and accessing fields reflectively
-* using other classes in the package java.lang.reflect.
+* using other classes in the package `java.lang.reflect`

-Individual classes, methods, and fields that should be accessible via reflection need to be known ahead-of-time.
-Native Image tries to resolve these elements through a static analysis that detects calls to the Reflection API.

-Where the analysis fails, the program elements reflectively accessed at run time must be specified during native image generation.

 Let's work through a sample based on `Reflection.java`:
 ```java